 Q: What precautions are needed during the postoperative period?

 A: Recovery is usually quick and is not associated with excessive pain or discomfort.
 Food should be liquid-to-soft for a week to avoid excessive chewing during the healing process.
 Some swelling and bruising occur after surgery and a Chin strap after surgery can minimize the swelling and bruising.
 Pain and discomfort can be controlled by an oral analgesic.

 Q: How can chin augmentation be achieved without surgery?

 A: In the case of non-surgical contouring of chin, volumizing fillers provide localized enhancement of the chin, the effects of which are conveyed through the soft tissues to the surface of the skin as improved chin contour.
 This procedure takes about 20 minutes.

 Q: What are the advantages of Chin augmentation with fillers?

 A: The advantage of Filler injection is that it is quick, gives minimal swelling and shows immediate improvement in chin shape & projection.
 It is often advisable for patients to try less permanent options like volumizing fillers first before going for the permanent option of the implant so that they can see what they might look like if they got an implant.

 Q: What other procedures can be combined with Chin augmentation procedure?

-A: Whether the goal is improvement of facial structure or rejuvenation of face, the best results can often be achieved by combining the synergistic procedures.
+A: Whether the goal is an improvement of facial structure or rejuvenation of the face, the great results can often be achieved by combining the synergistic procedures.
 In a convex facial profile, the profile improvement by nose correction (Rhinoplasty) is often vastly enhanced by simultaneous chin augmentation.
 Similarly, for patients undergoing a face-neck lift procedure, adding a chin implant often significantly improves the results by redefining both jawline and neck.